Claus1/unigui/README.md

 Universal App Browser

 ### Purpose ###
-Provide programming technology that does not require client programming, for a server written in any language, for display on any device, in any resolution, without any turning.
+Provide programming technology that does not require client programming, for a server written in any language, for displaying on any device, in any resolution, without any turning.

 ### How to ###
 The exchange protocol for the solution is JSON as the most universally accessible, comprehensible, readable, and popular format compatible with all programming languages.
 The server sends JSON data to App Browser which has built-in tools (autodesigner) that allows you to easily generate a beautiful GUI that conforms to Google’s Material Design standard.